sanity-io/assist/plugin/README.md

 #### Create an Embeddings-index
-To enable AI assist for references, first, your project must have an existing [embeddings-index](https://www.sanity.io/docs/embeddings-index-api-overview) with the documents it should be able to reference.
+To enable AI assist for references, first, your project must have an existing [embeddings-index](https://www.sanity.io/docs/embeddings-index-api-overview) that includes the document types it should be able to reference.

 You can manage your indexes directly in the studio using the [Embeddings Index Dashboard plugin](https://github.com/sanity-io/embeddings-index-ui#embeddings-index-api-dashboard-for-sanity-studio).

 #### Set schema options
 Set `options.aiAssist.embeddingsIndex` for reference fields/types you want to enable reference instructions for.
-Reference fields with this options set can have instructions attached to them, and will be visited when running instructions for object fields and arrays.
+Reference fields with this option set can have instructions attached and will be visited when running instructions for object fields and arrays.

-AI assist will use the embeddings-index, filtered by the types allowed by the reference to look up contextually relevant references.
+AI Assist will use the embeddings-index, further filtered by the types allowed by the reference, to look up contextually relevant references.
-For arrays or portable text fields with references, one more references can be added.
+For arrays or portable text fields with references, one or more references can be added.
 Use the instruction text to control this.

 Example: